petabyt/liemoth/README.md

 It should be pretty straightforward.

 This is the compiler used by Ambarella (I think).
 You can also
-use it to compile apps that run on the camera's Linux system.
+use it to compile apps that run on the camera's Linux system:
 [arm-none-linux-gnueabi](https://sourcery.mentor.com/public/gnu_toolchain/arm-none-linux-gnueabi/arm-2011.09-70-arm-none-linux-gnueabi-i686-pc-linux-gnu.tar.bz2)
 It's older (2009), so it will generate assembly around 2x the size of newer GCCs.
 Personally, I use [gcc-arm-none-eabi-5_4-2016q3](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads/5-2016-q3-update), since it's the same compiler that